subh007/atrium-docs-temp/ONOS-Fabric-16A/Hardware-Install-ONOS-Fabric-16A.md

     # sync
     # reboot

 7) You should now be able to ssh into the switch.
-Install OFDPA + Indigo debian package which has been included in the Atrium Distribution VM.
+Copy over the OFDPA + Indigo debian package which has been included in the Atrium Distribution VM to the switch.

+    admin@atrium16A:~$ scp ofdpa/ofdpa-i.12.1.1_12.1.1+accton1.7-1_amd64.deb root@<switch-management-ip-addr>:/mnt/flash2/

+Make sure you select the _amd64.deb for the x86 switch models, or _powerpc.deb for the powerpc model.
+Ensure that the debian package has been saved to the /mnt/flash2/ drive, so that it is persistent through reboots.

+8) Install and launch OFDPA

+    # service ofdpa stop
+    # dpkg -i --force-overwrite /mnt/flash2/ofdpa-i.12.1.1_12.1.1+accton1.7-1_amd64.deb

+9) Launch the OF client

+    # brcm-indigo-ofdpa-ofagent --dpid=0x1 --controller=<atrium-vm-eth0-IP>